 StartPage and its sister search engine Ixquick have in their 14-year history never provided a single byte of user data to the US government, or any other government or agency.
 Not under PRISM, nor under any other program in the US, nor under any program anywhere in the world.
 We are not like Yahoo, Facebook, Google, Apple, Skype, or the other US companies who got caught up in the web of PRISM surveillance.

-Here’s how we are different:
+Here’s how it’s different:

 * StartPage does not store any user data.
 We make this perfectly clear to everyone, including any governmental agencies.
 We do not record the IP addresses of our users and we don’t use tracking cookies, so there is literally no data about you on our servers to access.
 Since we don’t even know who our customers are, we can’t share anything with Big Brother.
 In fact, we’ve never gotten even a single request from a governmental authority to supply user data in the fourteen years we’ve been in business.